(3 mins read)

 top

-- Delete accounts of things you no longer use
+- Delete accounts of things you no longer use.

 - Every time you signup for anything, spend a couple of extra minutes going through

-their privacy settings and disabling any sort of data collection
+their privacy settings and disabling any sort of data collection.

 - Depending on yours and the companies' locations, they *may* be required to have

-certain opt-outs
+certain opt-outs.

-- Check your devices' settings for these opt-outs too
+- Check your devices' settings for these opt-outs too.

 - You can use free tools like Mozilla Monitor, Mine, Optery, or paid ones like

-Incogni for data removal requests.
-(None of these work well)
+Incogni for data removal requests (none of these work well).

-- Use a password manager
+- Use a password manager.

-just in case you were to ever get locked out of either one
+- Use a separate authenticator app for 2FA, (in case you were to ever get locked out

-- Do not buy an 8 sleep mattress
+- Do not buy an 8 sleep mattress.

 WHY CARE